Benefits of Laser Treatment for Red Veins on the Face:

 How the Treatment is Applied

-There are several types of laser treatments which specialists will choose from, based on the condition of the skin.
+There are several types of laser treatments that specialists will choose from, based on the condition of the skin.
 The therapy can also be applied to other sensitive areas of the face showing signs of spider veins or rosacea for instance.
 These include the nose, chin and cheek areas.

 What Patients Can Expect